siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/oops/classAndObjects/classAndObjects.md

 2. **What is an object?**

-    * An instance of a class with its own state and behavior.
+    * An instance of a class with its own abstractState and behavior.

 3. **How are objects stored in memory?**